veganaize/closure-compiler/FAQ.md

 ### Do I need to write type annotations to take advantage of Advanced Optimizations?

-No.
+No, but it helps.

-The advanced optimizations don't really use type information at all.
+Many of the advanced optimizations don't really use type information at all.
 The big wins in advanced optimizations come from [externs and exports](http://code.google.com/closure/compiler/docs/api-tutorial3.html#removal).
 Closure Compiler will remove code that isn't used or exported.

+If you do use types, then the compiler can optimize your code even more.
+See https://github.com/google/closure-compiler/wiki/Type-Based-Property-Renaming for more details.

 ### When using Advanced Optimizations, Closure Compiler adds new variables to the global scope.
 How do I make sure my variables don't collide with other scripts on the page?